DeusChaos/cv-tailor/Readme.md

 Step 1:
-cd opencv-3.4.1 					#进入到文件夹内
+cd opencv-3.4.1 					#Enter the document opencv-3.4.1
 Step 2:
-mkdir build output 					#创建build和output文件夹
-Step 3:
-cd build #进入到build文件夹内
+mkdir build output 					#Create the folders build and output Step 3: cd build 						#Enter the folder --build
 Step 4:
 cmake ../
 -DCMAKE_BUILD_TYPE=RELEASE
--DCMAKE_INSTALL_PREFIX=../output 			#使用Cmake进行编译，输出文件夹为上面创建的../output。
+-DCMAKE_INSTALL_PREFIX=../output 			#Use CMake to compile, and the output folder is the output created above.
 Step 5:
-make -j && make install 				#出现卡死的话就去掉（-j）
+make -j && make install 				#Use make to compile, remove the -j if it gets stuck.
 Step 6：
 cmake ../ \
 -DOPENCV_FORCE_3RDPARTY_BUILD=ON \